asa-leholland/GildedRoseKata/README.md

 ## CodeSense Score Report

+The following scores are intended to be used to document the code health before and after the refactoring kata was performed:

 | Metric                    | Details                      | Before | After      |
 | ------------------------- | ---------------------------- | ------ | ---------- |
 | Overall Code Health Score | ---                          | 8.35   | 10         |